berez23/hardening-ansible/README.md

 ```

-Hopefully your Ubuntu server should be up and running and ansbile should do the rest.
+Hopefully your Ubuntu server should be up and running and Ansible should do the rest.

 ##  ssh the new Ubuntu server